 To take full advantage of the Jeeps legendary articulation, you would do well to fit a 3-4” lift before fitting 33” tires.

 Big lifts on an IFS Truck

 An IFS front axle on the other hand is a more complex process and you are limited.
-Unfortunately most 4WD’s in

-  production these days are IFS suspensions.
-Manufactures are more concerned about on road performance and safety so they

-  produce IFS trucks which appeals to a larger market.
+Unfortunately, most 4WD’s in production these days are IFS suspensions.
+Manufacturers are more concerned about on-road performance and safety so they produce IFS trucks that appeal to a larger market.

-  It’s not recommended to go higher than a 3-inch lift kit on an IFS vehicle, and if you do decide to go higher, you’ll

-  need additional modifications such as diff drop kits, adjustable UCA (Upper Control Arms), LCA, and Stabilizer arms.
+It’s not recommended to go higher than a 3-inch lift kit on an IFS vehicle, and if you do decide to go higher, you’ll need additional modifications such as diff drop kits, adjustable UCA (Upper Control Arms), LCA, and Stabilizer arms.